BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 **When to use**
 - When target audience is knowledgeable
-- When risk of theft is higher than self-inflected loss
+- When risk of theft is higher than self-inflicted loss

 **When not to use**
 - When Schnorr signatures are available, enabling multi-key setups with similar benefits